deephealthproject/AnonymizationHackaton/README.md

 1. Dismed: De-Identification of Medical Texts

-2. De-identification of Dicom tags with CTP.
+2. De-identification of Dicom tags with CTP